 4. How do I access information on contacts within donor organizations or foundations?

-The organizations database (accessible through the Community drop down menu as per screenshot below) is a useful resource when searching for contacts within particular organizations You can search by organization type (donor, foundation, NGO etc), or by name, location, number of employees.
+The organizations database (accessible through the navigation drop down menu as per screenshot below) is a useful resource when searching for contacts within particular organizations You can search by organization type (donor, foundation, NGO etc), or by name, location, number of employees.
 Then scroll down the specific organization profile to see a list of contacts.

 If you are a recruitment account member, you can search through the candidate database.